clemens-tolboom/gd-openai/README.md

 The tool needs an [API key](https://platform.openai.com/account/api-keys) from your OpenAI account.

+Run `addons/gd-openai/user_data.tscn` to set your API key.

-**Copy** the `open_ai_user_data.tres` from the examples dir to your project root.
+Then run one of the examples to validate your key is correct.

-Then open it and replace the `API Key` field with your OpenAI API Key.
+- `addons/gd-openai/examples/scenes/models.tscn`
+- `addons/gd-openai/examples/scenes/image_strip.tscn`
+- `addons/gd-openai/examples/scenes/chat_completions.tscn`

-Then **move** the file out of your project to the game data directory using the menu `Project > Open User Data Folder.
+The key is stored in `Project > Open User Data Folder`.

-You must move it to make sure not to expose your API Key to the world.

 ## Examples